 - If there is a holiday party at school, ask your child to come up with some nonfood ideas, such as buying or making a gift for the teacher or exchanging small gifts with peers.
 Maybe your child would like to lead the project—something that will help him or her feel capable and involved, rather than different from peers.

 - Small servings or tastes may allow your child to sample holiday treats without significant impact on blood sugar levels.
-Discuss portions with your nutritionist or doctor.
+Discuss portions with their dietitian or doctor.

 - Ask your child to prepare some tasty alternatives to sugary snacks, such as dips and vegetables, or come up with a creative, healthful, and fun recipe.